 - The Federal Intelligence Service (FIS) operates on the basis of the Federal Act on Measures to Safeguard Internal Security (MSA, SR 120), the Federal Act on the Responsibilities in the Area of the Civilian Intelligence Service (CISL, SR 121) and the Ordinance concerning the Federal Intelligence Service (O-FIS) (SR 121.1).

-A list of priorities is drawn up and is adapted by the federal council at regular intervals.
-These priorities consist in taking preventive measures for a timely recognition and countering of threats of terrorism, illicit intelligence activities, violent extremism and violence during major events.

-- On the basis of articles 99 and 100 of the Act on the Armed Forces (AOA) (SR 510.10) the Military Intelligence Service (MIS) provides joint intelligence on military-strategic and senior command level in order to respond to the specific needs of the Ministry of Defense (DDPS), the Chief of the Armed Forces and its Command Staff.
+Currently, legislation is in process, which provides a new legal basis for the Federal Intelligence Service (FIS).
+A possible implementation is expected not earlier than 2016. - A list of priorities is drawn up and is adapted by the federal council at regular intervals.
+These priorities consist in taking preventive measures for a timely recognition and countering of threats of terrorism, illicit intelligence activities, violent extremism and violence during major events. - On the basis of articles 99 and 100 of the Act on the Armed Forces (AOA) (SR 510.10) the Military Intelligence Service (MIS) provides joint intelligence on military-strategic and senior command level in order to respond to the specific needs of the Ministry of Defence (DDPS), the Chief of the Armed Forces and its Commanding Staff.
 It is attributed to the HQ of Swiss Armed Forces Joint Staff (fulfilling therefore and thereby also the J2 Tasks).
 MIS analysis and production is predominantly focussed on situation awareness and threat analysis regarding all theatres and missions (PSO), where members of the Swiss Armed Forces are deployed.
-Organized like a unit of the Military Police (MP) but located close to the MIS, the Service for Preventive Protection of the Armed Forces (SPPAF) deals with counter intelligence issues within the Armed Forces, domestic as wells as on missions abroad. - An internal oversight unit in the DDPS suvervises the Federal Intelligence Service and the Military Intelligence Service.
+Organized like a unit of the Military Police (MP) but located close to the MIS, the Service for Preventive Protection of the Armed Forces (SPPAF) deals with counter intelligence issues within the Armed Forces, domestic as wells as on missions abroad. - An internal oversight unit in the DDPS supervises the Federal Intelligence Service and the Military Intelligence Service.
 The main aspects of this supervision are the legal compliance, usefulness and effectiveness of the Services' actions.
 The unit reports directly to the Head of the DDPS.